orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `composition - equivalence - >` ; up the arity, probably makes less sense?

+- noticing of runtime inconsistencies from some perspective ; adjustable
 ##### "Binary"
 - [ ] ; ideas from the notebooks
 Encoding/symbols..